gitbls/pistrong/README.md

     sudo chmod 755 /usr/local/bin/InstallPiStrong
     sudo /usr/local/bin/InstallPiStrong

-* **Create your CA** You can do this manually, or use the makeMyCA script. makeMyCA uses pistrong to create a complete, secure, and ready-to-use CA for Android, iOS/macOS, Linux, and Windows clients.
+* **Create your CA.** The makeMyCA script uses pistrong to create a complete, secure, and ready-to-use CA for Android, iOS/macOS, Linux, and Windows clients.
 See below for details.

 * **Add your users and devices.** These examples assume the username is *username*, and are taking the default *dev* for the device name.
-You can ease your management by adding `--dev something` which directs pistrong to add the string *something* to the name of this user.
+You may find it simpler to use a meaningful name by adding `--dev something` which directs pistrong to add the string *something* to the name of this user.
 This is especially important if a user has multiple devices and you want to use a different cert on each device.
 Conversely, if a user's cert is going to be used across multiple devices, you don't need to use `--dev`, although you certainly can.
     *  Android users: `pistrong add username --remoteid android.yourdomain.com`
     *  iOS/macOS users: `pistrong add username --remoteid ios.yourdomain.com`
     *  Linux users: `pistrong add username --remoteid linux.yourdomain.com --linux`